moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/routable_tokens.md

 ### Meaning of fields

-Since the payload holds a structured information, each single latter has a particular meaning:
+Since the payload holds a structured information, each single letter has a particular meaning:

 - `c`: Cell ID
 - `o`: Organization ID